-The requirements have so far been published for climate change mitigation and adaptation, and are forthcoming for the rest.
-The technical screening criteria for the Taxonomy have been developed by the EU Technical Experts Group, and are continuously updated by the independent platform on sustainable finance.
+The requirements are now set for all environmental objectives.
+The initial screening criteria were developed by the EU Technical Experts Group, and supported by the independent platform on sustainable finance.

-The Taxonomy has been in force since 12 July 2020 and the screening criteria were issued on 20 April 2021.
-Financial market participants are required to disclose their activities compliance with criteria for climate change mitigation or adaptation by 31 December 2021, and companies during 2022.
-Reporting for the financial year 2022 would have to cover all six environmental objectives.
+The Taxonomy has been in force since 12 July 2020 and the screening criteria were set in law on 9 December 2021.
+Businesses are required to disclose their activities’ compliance for the calendar year 2021 with criteria for climate change mitigation or adaptation in 2022.
+For the four other environmental objectives, for which the technical screening criteria were issued in April 2023, these are required to be disclosed for the calendar year 2024 to a limited extent.
+Full provisions apply from 2025 onwards.
+In any case, reporting ultimately needs to cover all six environmental objectives.

-All companies subject to the Taxonomy will need to describe how and what share of their activities are Taxonomy-aligned for the financial year 2021 to be reported during year 2022.
+All companies subject to the Taxonomy will need to describe how and what share of their activities are Taxonomy-aligned for each financial year they report.
 For non-financial companies, the disclosure must include:

-- the proportion of turnover aligned with the Taxonomy; and
+- the proportion of turnover aligned with the Taxonomy

 - the amount of capital expense (capex) and, if relevant, operating expense (opex) aligned with the Taxonomy.

 Financial market participants subject to the Taxonomy are required to complete their first disclosures for the activities that substantially contribute to the environmental objectives.
 For each relevant product, the financial market participant is required to state:

 - how and to what extent they have used the Taxonomy in determining the sustainability of the underlying investments